Mylliah/holbertonschool-hbnb/UML/README.md

 ![Fetching](./Fetching_a_List_of_Places.png)

-### 4. 🔍 Fetching Places: a user requests a list of places based on certain criteria
+### 4. 🔍 Fetching Places
+*a user requests a list of places based on certain criteria*

 > Léa searches for a place in Fréjus with WiFi and a budget under €100.